 - Adopted a Code of Conduct that is applicable to all directors, officers, and employees of the organization.
 A variation of this Code of Conduct has been in effect at our Company since 1997.

-- Adopted a risk oversight mechanism pursuant to which our management team is primarily responsible for risk management, which it administers through a broad-based committee that includes executives from our operations, internal audit, quality, revenue management, accounting, finance and legal departments, while our Board of Directors is responsible for the overall supervision of our Company’s risk oversight activities at both the full Board level and at the Board committee level.
-Our risk oversight requires our management team to provide regular updates throughout the year to the respective Board committees regarding the oversight of the risks each Board committee oversees, and further requires each of these committees to discuss these risks with our full Board either regular meetings of the Board or at committee meetings in which all Board members participate.
+- Adopted a risk oversight mechanism pursuant to which our management team is primarily responsible for risk management, which it administers through a broad-based committee that includes executives from our operations, internal audit, clinical services, compliance, quality, revenue management, accounting, risk management, finance, facilities management, human resources, information technology and legal departments, while our Board of Directors is responsible for the overall supervision of our Company’s risk oversight activities at both the full Board level and at the Board committee level.
+Our risk oversight requires our management team to provide regular updates throughout the year to the respective Board committees regarding the oversight of the risks each Board committee oversees, and further requires each of these committees to discuss these risks with our full Board either at regular meetings of the Board or at committee meetings in which all Board members participate.
 In addition to the reports from the committees, the Board receives presentations throughout the year from various department and business unit leaders that include discussions of risks as necessary.
-At each Board meeting, the Chair and CEO addresses matters of particular importance or concern, including any areas of risk that require Board attention.
+At each Board meeting, the Executive Chairman and the CEO address matters of particular importance or concern, including any areas of risk that require Board attention.
 Additionally, through dedicated sessions focusing entirely on corporate strategy, the full Board reviews in detail the Company’s short- and long-term strategies, including consideration of risks facing the Company and their potential impact.